 Locating a Grave site

 To locate the grave site of a friend or relative at Doyle Veterans Cemetery call (609) 758-7250 or visit the Administration Office or the Public Information Center.
 The office is open Monday through Friday except State Holidays between the hours of 8:00 a.m. to 4:00 p.m.
 There is also an electronic grave locator and a locator book near the public restrooms.

 Grave site Maintenance

 Great care is given to maintain Doyle Cemetery as befits a shrine honoring our Nation's service members.
 Graves are filled and leveled after each burial.
-Graves are sodded in the Spring and Fall seasons.
+Graves sections are seeded or sodded in the Spring and Fall seasons.
 As soil settles sinkage may occur especially during the first year after burial.
 Every effort is made to restore a grave site as rapidly as possible, however, this may take longer than expected during times of adverse weather conditions, such as heavy rains and harsh winter months.

 After the Time of Need